 Forfeitures - Forfeited non-vested balances are used to reduce future employer matching contributions.
-As of December 31, 2013 and 2012, forfeited non-vested balances totaled \$23 and \$10,457, respectively.
-During 2013 and 2012, \$1,260 and \$3,082 in forfeitures, respectively, were utilized to reduce employer corrective contributions.
-In addition, during 2013, \$26,318 of forfeitures were used to reduce employer matching contributions.
+As of December 31, 2014 and 2013, forfeited non-vested balances totaled \$320 and \$23, respectively.
+During 2014 and 2013, \$5,980 and \$1,260 in forfeitures, respectively, were utilized to reduce employer corrective contributions.
+In addition, during 2014 and 2013, \$17,203 and \$26,318 of forfeitures, respectively, were used to reduce employer matching contributions.

 Notes Receivable from Participants - The Plan allows participants to borrow from their accounts in amounts ranging from a minimum of \$1,000 up to a maximum equal to the lesser of \$50,000 or 50% of their vested account balance.
 Only one loan per participant may be outstanding at any one time.
 Terms of all loans (other than primary residence loans) are five years.
 Primary residence loans are limited to fifteen years.
 Interest rates are based on the Wall Street Journal's Prime Rate published on the prior business day plus 1%.
-Loans outstanding as of December 31, 2013 bear interest at rates ranging from 4.25% to 6.00%.
-Loan repayments will be made via payroll deduction on a bi-weekly basis and will be reinvested according to the participant's investment allocation in effect at the time of the loan repayment.
+Loans outstanding as of December 31, 2014 bear interest at a rate of 4.25%.
+Loan repayments are made via payroll deduction on a bi-weekly basis and are reinvested according to the participant's investment allocation in effect at the time of the loan repayment.
 Loans are due in full 90 days from the date of a participant's termination of employment with Nautilus.

-2. SUMMARY OF SIGNIFICANT ACCOUNTING POLICIES
+(2) SIGNIFICANT ACCOUNTING POLICIES

-Basis of Accounting - The accompanying financial statements have been prepared in accordance with accounting principles generally accepted in the United States of America.
+Basis of Presentation - The accompanying financial statements have been prepared in accordance with accounting principles generally accepted in the United States of America.